lqhuang/typed-settings/README.md

 Typed Settings allows you to cleanly structure your settings with [attrs](https://www.attrs.org) classes.
-Type annotations will be used to automatically convert values to the proper type.
+Type annotations will be used to automatically convert values to the proper type (using [cattrs](https://cattrs.readthedocs.io)).
 You can currently load settings from these sources:

 - TOML files (multiple, if you want to).
 Paths can be statically specified or dynamically set via an environment variable.